If you cannot find the answer to your question below, please feel free to contact us!

 First things first, you need to make sure the experience qualifies for the academic credit.

-- Does the experience provide entry level work in your field (Communications: Advertising, News Media or Public Relations)?
+- Does the experience provide entry level work in your field (Communications: Advertising, Journalism, or Public Relations)?

 - Does the experience provide direct supervision by a professional in your field (in person, and on a daily basis)?